Age of Information for Updates with Distortion: Constant and Age-Dependent Distortion Constraints: Numerical Results

 First, we provide two numerical results for the case where the maximum allowed distortion function is inversely proportional to the instantaneous age, i.e., we have $c_i\geq \alpha y_i$ constraint for each update.

 For the first example, we take $T=10$, $N=3$ and $\alpha =0.5$.
 This example corresponds to the case where the maximum allowed distortion slowly decreases with the current age, i.e., $\alpha$ is small.
 The optimal solution follows (\ref{opt_yi}) and (\ref{opt_y_N+1}) and is equal to $y_i =2$ for $i =1,2,3$ and $y_4 = 4$.
-Since $c_i = \alpha y_i$, we have $c_i = 1$ for all $i$.
-The optimal age evolution is shown in Fig.~\ref{Fig:Sim_result2}(a).
+We note that the information receiver requests all the updates when its age is equal to $y_i = 2$, and then, lets its age grow for the remaining time.
+Since $c_i = \alpha y_i$, we have $c_i = 1$ for all $i$ which means that all the updates have the same level of distortion as the processing times for the updates are equal.
+We observe in Fig.~\ref{Fig:Sim_result2}(a) that the optimal policy resembles the optimal policy for the case with constant allowable distortion when the minimum required processing time is small, i.e., the second example shown in Fig.~\ref{Fig:Sim_result}(b) in Section~\ref{subsect:constant}.

 For the second example, we take $T=10$, $N=3$ and $\alpha=1.5$.
 This example corresponds to the case where the maximum allowed distortion decreases faster with the instantaneous age, i.e., $\alpha$ is large.
-The optimal policy follows (\ref{age_opt_y1})-(\ref{age_opt_y_son}).
+The optimal policy follows (\ref{age_opt_y1})-(\ref{age_opt_y_son}) and the optimal age evolution is shown in Fig.~\ref{Fig:Sim_result2}(b).
 The optimal solution is $y_1 = 0.8511$, $y_2= 1.2766$, $y_3 = 1.9149$ and $y_4 = 5.9574$.
 Due to $c_i = \alpha y_i$, we have $c_1 = 1.2766$, $c_2 = 1.9149$ and $c_3 = 2.8723$.
-The optimal age evolution is shown in Fig.~\ref{Fig:Sim_result2}(b).
-Processing time for each update increases due to $\alpha >1$.
-We note that updates are requested right after the previous update is received except for the first update, i.e., $s_i =0$ for $i=2,\dots, N$.
+We observe different from the first example where $\alpha<1$ that the processing time for each update is different which also means that updates have different levels of distortion.
+We also note that updates are requested right after the previous update is received except for the first update, i.e., $s_i =0$ for $i=2,\dots, N$.

 In the following four examples, we consider the case where the maximum allowed distortion function is proportional to the current age, i.e., we have $c_i\geq c-\alpha y_i$ constraint for each update.
 We take $N=3$, $c= 1$, $\alpha =0.4$.